genivalallan/WarehouseManager/README.md

 #### 3.1.2 Running the application and MySql server

 You can run the application together with MySql server using *docker-compose*.
+Since Visual Studio Code doesn't support launching Compose files, you need to build the project manually.

+1. Run `dotnet build` command in the project folder.
-1. Rename the `.env-example` file int the project directory to `.env` and and set the `DB_PASSWORD` in the file.
+2. Rename the `.env-example` file int the project directory to `.env` and and set the `DB_PASSWORD` in the file.
-2. In the Explorer panel right-click the `docker-compose.debug.yml` file and select the `Compose Up` menu.
+3. In the Explorer panel right-click the `docker-compose.debug.yml` file and select the `Compose Up` menu.
   Wait until Docker build the image and MySql and kestrel servers are running.
 The process may take some time.

 If you want to run the debugger